 Contrary to popular opinion, recyclables do end up in the trash.
 Now let us look at the facts so that we can clear this up once and for all.

-In Australia, between 2017 and 2018, the amount of plastic that was consumed was 3.2 million tines.
+In Australia, between 2017 and 2018, the amount of plastic that was consumed was 3.2 million times.
 Out of this, about 320,000 tonnes were recycled.
 This is, in fact, an increase of 10% from the previous year.

 5. “Sydney Has a Lot of Space to Bury waste, meaning one does not have to Recycle”

-Many people, living in Sydney think that there is plenty of space to bury waste in the dirt.
+Many people living in Sydney think there is plenty of space to bury waste in the dirt.
 It makes it look like people do not need to recycle when in the real sense, they need to.
 The truth of the matter is that not all items can decompose.
 So when people try burying everything, they are just creating more “landfills.”